 How to get to Plitvice Lakes

-Plitvice Lakes are located in central Croatia, and not in an immediate proximity of any airport.
-However, the lakes are easily reachable either from Zadar or Zagreb, and even Split, whether by car, by intercity bus, or by a coach as a part of a group tour.
+Plitvice Lakes is located in central Croatia, and not in the immediate proximity of any airport.
+However, the lakes are easily reachable either from Zadar or Zagreb and even Split, whether by car, by intercity bus, or on a coach tour.

 Intercity buses leave from the central bus station.
-Getbybus is the best website to search for a connecting bus, and to buy a bus ticket online.
-Expect to pay approx. 12 € for one-way bus ticket from Zagreb, 13 € from Zadar, and 20 € from Split.
+The Getbybus website is the best website to search for and buy bus tickets online.
+Expect to pay approx. 12 € for a one-way bus ticket from Zagreb, 13 € from Zadar, and 20 € from Split.

-If you travel by car from Zagreb take a highway A1 until Karlovac and then a state road D1 until Plitvice.
+If you travel by car from Zagreb take motorway A1 until Karlovac and then a state road D1 until Plitvice.
 If you travel from Split or Zadar, then take a highway A1 direction Zagreb, Rijeka.
-Get off the highway at the exit 13, Gornja Ploca.
+Get off the highway at exit 13, Gornja Ploca.
 From there, continue on the state road D1 for 30 km, or until you reach Entrance 2 of Plitvice Lakes.

-Expect to pay around 150 € for one-way transfer to Plitvice Lakes from Zagreb or Zadar infor a 3-passenger vehicle, or 250 € for one-way transfer to Plitvice Lakes from Split.
+Expect to pay around 150 € for a one-way transfer to Plitvice Lakes from Zagreb or Zadar for a 3-passenger vehicle, or 250 € for a one-way transfer to Plitvice Lakes from Split.